makuk66/docker-solr/README.md

 menu item.
 This gives you a default search for "*:*" which returns all docs.
 Hit the "Execute Query" button, and you should see a few docs with film data.
 Congratulations!

-To learn more about Solr, see the [Getting Started Guide](https://cwiki.apache.org/confluence/display/solr/Getting+Started).
+To learn more about Solr, see the [Apache Solr Reference Guide](https://cwiki.apache.org/confluence/display/solr/Apache+Solr+Reference+Guide).

 ## Single-container SolrCloud